MIngqiZhang1210/1051-final-project/preposal.md

 # Preproposal

 ## What idea(s) do you have for your final project?
 I want to make a game about pixels.
-It's a game about miners digging the most mines in a given time.

 ## If you plan to collaborate with one or two classmates, what are their names?